Odyssey Info

 The US Trek

-This fall The Odyssey will undertake the US Trek, a nine-month long trek through time and space with three purposes:
+In the fall of 2000, The Odyssey undertook the US Trek, an eight-month long trek through time and space with three purposes:

 • To engage students in established US History curriculum more effectively than traditional materials and methodologies.